PREVIOUS: Self-Care around Controllers #3

 To DEVELOP healthy S-C people need 2 mental ABILITIES :

-• Children do best when discipline (boundary setting) is given with consistent, age-appropriate expectations & realistic consequences, but without constant punishment or power-conflicts with parents.
+• Children do best when guidance & boundary setting are given with consistent, age-appropriate expectations & realistic consequences, AND without constant punishment or power-conflicts with parents.

-They need the security of knowing the rules & limits of behavior – otherwise they feel uncared for & at a loss.
-The healthy goal is to guide & nurture them so they feel supported & valued, rather than judged or rejected
+Children do need the security of knowing the rules & limits of behavior – otherwise they feel uncared for & at a loss.
+The healthy goal for parents is to guide & nurture them so they feel supported & valued, rather than judged or rejected

 Alcoholic PARENTING extremes

-OVER: Most of us were given too many rules, assumed to be ‘little adults’, demanded that we be competent & self-sufficient way beyond our years.
+OVER: Many of us were given too many rules, assumed to be ‘little adults’, demanded that we be competent & self-sufficient way beyond our years.

 This created great anxiety, knowing we couldn’t fulfill their spoken & implied expectations, but desperately trying to please.